 5. Labor Law Posters

 The Department of Labor (DOL) requires employers to post current notices of applicable statutes and regulations.
 Posting requirements vary, as not all employers are affected by every statute.
 For example, the Family Medical Leave Act would not apply to some small businesses and, therefore, would not be subject to the Act’s posting requirements.
-Electronic versions of posters can be found here.
+Electronic versions of posters can be found on the Department of Labor website.

 6. Recruiting and Interviewing Compliance